braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/analytics/setting_custom_attributes.md

 ## Assigning user attributes

 To assign attributes to your users, call the `getCurrentUser()` method on your Braze instance to get a reference to the current user of your app.
-Once you have a reference to the current user, you can call methods to set predefined or custom attributes.
+After you have a reference to the current user, you can call methods to set predefined or custom attributes.

 ### Standard user attributes